plblum/jivs/README.md

 A form can start with the model's rules and adapt them to its own needs.
 This is a central use case of Jivs and keeping business logic separate from the UI.

-The form _should_ subclass from the model's rules class and implement the `IAdaptModelRulesToForm` interface, even if its `adaptToForm()` method is left empty.
-This ensures that error messages originally written for business logic are replaced by the user interface's own library even before adaptToForm() does its work.
+The form _should_ subclass from the model's rules class and implement the `IAdaptModelRulesToForm` interface.
+Use its `adaptToForm()` method to further extend the configuration to reflect the needs of your form. `adaptToForm()` passes you a formAdapter (`IValidationManagerConfigFormAdapter`) which is really just a Builder with additional methods designed to update the fields supplied in the model.

-Often the model has supplied more fields than your form will use.
-Those outside of scope may still have their own validators, which you don't want to execute during form validation.
-So add either of these to opt-in or opt-out of fields from the model: `useOnlyTheseModelFields`, `disableTheseModelFields`.

 In this example, the form developer subclasses `PersonModelRules` and adds labels for the UI.